Ko-vey/SDLplayerCore/.github/README.md

 ## Introduction

-`SDLplayerCore` is a lightweight audio/video player developed with C++11, FFmpeg 7, and SDL2.
-It primarily targets the Windows platform and serves as an excellent project for hands-on practice and learning in audio and video development. *Note that the main goal of this project is for teaching and demonstration purposes, not to create a full-featured daily player to replace mature products like VLC or MPC.*
+`SDLplayerCore` is a lightweight audio and video player application developed with C++11, FFmpeg 7, and SDL2.
+It primarily targets the Windows platform and serves as a complete case study for practical audio/video development.

+> *Please note that the primary objective of this project is for teaching and demonstration purposes, not to create a full-featured daily-use player that can replace mature products like VLC or MPC.*

-Currently, the project implements:
+The project currently implements the following:
 - **Buffer queue** and **flow control** design in audio/video playback
 - Core **audio/video synchronization**
 - **Play/Pause** logic